Punktum-dk/epp-service-specification/README.md

 - `dkhm:domainAdvisory`
 - `dkhm:registrant_validated`

-Do note that the response only contains the registrant contact object, unless the authenticated user has a relationship via the domain name, which provides access to more information.
+Do note that the response only contains the registrant contact object, if the authenticated user has a relationship via the domain name, which provides access to more information.

 The below example could shows the public available information.
 It could be extended with the following data: